PlaidCloud/website/content/en/docs/setup/best-practices/multiple-zones.md

 {{< glossary_tooltip text="toleration" term_id="toleration" >}} so that the repair
 can complete enough to bring at least one node into service.

-Kubernetes doesn't come with an answer for this challenge; however, it's something to consider.
+PlaidCloud doesn't come with an answer for this challenge; however, it's something to consider.

 ## {{% heading "whatsnext" %}}